We use cookies to improve your experience on our website. By clicking "Accept all", you agree to the use of all cookies. Privacy Policy

 Faceted Navigation and Duplicate Content

-The standard solution is to use canonical tags to point filter URLs back to the main category page, combined with robots.txt or meta robots directives to prevent crawling of low-value filter combinations.
-This requires careful implementation to avoid blocking pages with genuine search value - a colour or size filter that generates significant independent search demand should typically be indexed rather than canonicalised away.
+Filters for size, colour, price and brand create a serious duplicate content risk: each combination typically generates a unique URL with near-identical content, diluting crawl budget and authority.
+The standard solution is canonical tags pointing filter URLs back to the main category page, combined with directives that prevent crawling of low-value combinations.
+Implement carefully: a filter that carries genuine independent search demand should usually be indexed rather than canonicalised away.

 Internal Linking Strategy